TrN000/vault-ergodic-theory-semester-paper/Unitary Representations and Direct Integral.md

 what do we need actually?
 We have to take a detour into unitary representations and define the direct integral to make statements about certain subgroups.
-These lead to a theorem (Zimmer 2.2.5) about vanishing matrix coefficients, which we will use to proove the central theorem in question.
+These lead to a theorem (Zimmer 2.2.5) about vanishing matrix coefficients, which we will use to prove the central theorem in question.

 # The Direct Integral
 Suppose we have a measure space $M$, and for each $x \in M$ a Hilbert space $\mathscr{H}_x$ such that $x \mapsto \mathscr{H}_x$ is piecewise constant, that is, we have a disjoint decomposition of $M$ into $\cup_{i=1}^{\infty} M_i$ such that for $x,y \in M_i$, $\mathscr{H}_x = \mathscr{H}_y$.